 Second, mortgage brokers have an extensive network of lenders at their disposal.
 By working with a mortgage broker, you gain access to a broader range of lending options than you might find on your own.

 Third, mortgage brokers streamline the application process.
 They can assess your unique financial situation, help you gather the necessary documentation, and present your application in the best possible light to potential lenders.
+For example, they can offer guidance on whether it might strengthen your application to apply with a co-borrower.

 Fourth, mortgage brokers act as intermediaries, negotiating on your behalf with lenders to secure competitive rates and terms.
 They can help you compare offers from multiple lenders, ensuring that you make an informed decision.